norbert-walter/maps-converter/README.md

 Pic.: JSON result

 The nautical chart can be decorated as picture and copied into the display's framebuffer and is compatible with the Adafruit GFX library.
-Sample code can be found here: https://github.com/norbert-walter/obp60-navigation-map
+Sample code for OBP60 and OBP40 can be found here: https://github.com/norbert-walter/obp60-navigation-map

 # Server Dashboard